Amazon Shares Plunge on Forecast for Sluggish Holiday Sales

 Advertising unit revenue rose 25% to $9.5 billion, roughly half the growth rate it has posted on average since Amazon began reporting the division’s results.
 Online store revenue rose 7.1% to $53.5 billion.

-The shares fell to a low of $87.59 in extended trading after closing at $110.96 in New York.
-The stock has dropped 33% this year.
+The shares fell in early trading before New York exchanges opened on Friday after closing at $110.96.
+The stock had dropped 33% this year through Thursday’s close.

 --With assistance from Spencer Soper.